 I first came across the term through my work with physicians from Epstein’s ideas on encouraging medical practitioners to take time out, in order to cultivate habits of mind, such as attentiveness, curiosity and presence, in order to enhance their own wellbeing and effective medical practice.

-Like delicious idleness, it is the opposite of work.
-The difference is it is less about laziness and more about learning.
+Like delicious idleness it is the opposite of work.
+The difference is that it is less about laziness and more about learning.